 These include handling your ball python incorrectly, handling when it’s young and not used to you, or when it feels threatened.
 Your python may also bite you if they’re ill and not feeling well.

-Expert Tip: If your snake is hiding excessively, lethargic, exhibiting skin color changes, or refuses to eat, take them to your veterinarian to get checked out.
+Expert Tip: If your snake is hiding excessively, lethargic, exhibiting skin color changes, or won’t eat, take them to your veterinarian to get checked out.
 These signs may indicate your ball python has a health problem.

 Your ball python may become irritable when it’s shedding as well.
 You can aid your snake in the shedding process by providing them with fresh water it can soak in and by using a spray bottle to mist them every day.